 Edward III was crowned King of England while only 14 years old in 1327.
 Shortly before assuming the throne, Edward married Philippa of Hainault, daughter of French and Flemish nobility.
 His mother, Queen Isabella, and her lover Roger Mortimer had invaded England and easily deposed the flailing King Edward II.
 The old King was then murdered while Isabella and Roger essentially governed the nation in a haphazard manner.
 They both grew particularly unpopular with the Treaty of Northampton in 1330 (known as “The Shameful Peace”) which essentially ceded England’s claim to Scotland.
-Tensions reached an apex and when Edward turned 18 he forced a coup d’etat against his mother and her lover.
+Tensions reached an apex and when Edward turned 18 and he forced a coup d’etat against his mother and her lover.
 One morning in October 1330, Roger and Isabella were roused from their beds and forcibly removed from power.
-Roger Mortimer was tried in London for a litany of crimes, including the murder of Edward II, and he was then promptly hanged.
+Roger Mortimer was tried in London for a litany of crimes, including the murder of Edward II.
+He was then promptly hanged.
 Meanwhile Isabella was placed under house arrest for the remainder of her life.
 Edward III now took the throne -an aristocratic king who yearned to work as first among equals with the English nobility.